May an employer impose a quarantine on an employee who has traveled internationally during the COVID-19 outbreak?

 Employers should pay careful attention to their travel policies as the resumption of business travel coincides with the start of summer vacation season.
 It is advisable for employers to develop a written policy on travel and to treat all employees equally.
 Travel quarantines should not be determined on an ad hoc basis.

 At the federal level, the President has restricted entry of non-U.S. residents or citizens who have traveled to certain countries (China, Iran, most of Europe, the United Kingdom, Ireland, and Brazil).
-While the President’s mandatory ban does not apply to U.S. citizens and legal residents, the CDC recommends that U.S. travelers who have traveled internationally stay home and monitor their health for 14 days upon their return.
-As many state and local public health orders either suggest or require that businesses comply with CDC guidance throughout the return-to-work process, employers should consider whether their employees in certain jurisdictions are subject to such guidance.
+The President’s mandatory ban does not apply to U.S. citizens and legal residents.
 In addition, many jurisdictions limit travel to their countries, including those traveling from the United States.
 Finally, state governors have issued orders requiring travelers from certain jurisdictions to self-quarantine for a period, usually 14 days, although at least some of these bans have been modified or lifted.
 Governor Greg Abbott lifted Texas’ requirements for self-quarantine on May 21.

 Employers should monitor the CDC’s Travel Health Notices and the State Department’s Travel Advisories for the latest guidance on the safety of travel to international destinations.